widderslainte/uod/03_cultures/heteri/raised_heteri.md

 * You don't consider dogs or horses to be food.
 Goats, swine, eggs, fowl, and a variety of root vegetables are common ingredients.
 * Killing your own food is not uncommon, and if you're male, you've certainly killed your share on the hunt.
 * You eat around a fire pit, sitting on the floor or a blanket.
 * Wines and ales are common beverages.
-Smoking pipes during a meal is common, and it is considered impolite not to offer your smoking herbs to others.
+* Smoking pipes during a meal is common, and it is considered impolite not to offer your smoking herbs to others.
+Large "barreled" pipes are used, wrapping around the neck to keep arms free while easting.
 * You have an outhouse of some variety.
 Soil inside your hut/house/tent?
 Yuck.

 ### Work & Travel